nihonmiah71/miningsimple-system-overview/README.md

 ## Yomitan and Ankiconnect Configuration

-Except the workflow most of the installation and set ups steps must only be done on time

-### How to connect anki with yomitan?
 <details>
 Connecting Yomitan with Anki via the **AnkiConnect** add-on is the absolute gold standard for mining vocabulary efficiently.
 It allows you to transform words directly from your browser into fully formatted Anki cards with a single click.